 Pakistan Independence Day on August 14 could be considered a double day of liberation.
 Muslim Indians also fought to be free of British rule and later re-armed to battle for their own nation-state, present day Pakistan — once part of the Indian subcontinent.
 After the British put down the Indian Rebellion of 1857, the Crown assumed full control during the British Raj period.
 This lasted until Pakistan’s independence in 1947.
 The Mountbatten Plan split Pakistan (comprised of West and East Pakistan) from India, creating an independent Muslim nation.
 In 1971, East Pakistan gained its own independence, becoming known as Bangladesh.
 Today, West Pakistan is known simply as Pakistan.

-Pakistan Independence Day - History
+Pakistan Independence Day timeline

 The Government of India Act results in the British Crown assuming direct control over much of the Indian subcontinent, including the areas known today as Bangladesh and Pakistan.